JvanKatwijk/dab-cmdline/README.md

 New
 -----------------------------------------------------------------------

 New is now that the limeSDR is supported.
-In example 2 the LimeSDR is one of the possibilities when selecting a device in configuration time
+In examples 2, 3 and 4 the LimeSDR is one of the possibilities when selecting a device in configuration time (of course you should have installed a support library).

 ----------------------------------------------------------------------
 The C (C++) example programs